nosignals/ubus-vnstat-api/README.md

 ## Structure
 ### Network
-Network has some structure, You can check supported network interface from Terminal Copy this command and paste at your terminal `ubus list | grep network.interface`, to check supported network interface. sample data results
+Network has some structure, You can check supported network interface from Terminal, Copy this command and paste at your terminal `ubus list | grep network.interface`, to check supported network interface. sample data results
 ```bash